Cass Peak: Geography

 Cass Peak is located in the Port Hills and is 545 m high.
 Otamatua is the spur on the Christchurch side of the peak that divides the Hoon Hay and Kennedy's Bush valleys.
 At the bottom end of Otamatua is the Halswell Quarry.
 On the eastern side of Cass Peak is Lyttelton Harbour, with Allandale and Governors Bay the nearest settlements on the harbour side.
 The peak is accessible from the Summit Road by vehicle, and via the Crater Rim walkway.
+It is just south of Kennedy's Bush Scenic Reserve.

 Etymology

 Cass Peak was named for Thomas Cass, the chief surveyor of Canterbury from 1851 until his retirement in 1867.
 The hill was earlier called Cass's Peak.
 The Māori name for the hill is Ō-Rongo-Mai, which translates as "where voices are heard".
-This refers to the time some 300 years ago when the Ngāi Tahu tribe captured the area from the Kāti Māmoe.
+This refers to the time some 300 years ago when Ngāi Tahu kaumātua Te Rangi-whakaputa and his followers captured the area from the Kāti Māmoe.
 On top of the peak, the Ngāi Tahu heard the voices of a Kāti Māmoe hunting party.
 The latter were slaughtered on the peak.

 In July 2020, the hill was officially assigned the dual name Ōrongomai / Cass Peak by the New Zealand Geographic Board.